Key Takeaways

 Key ideas behind Optimistic Rollups

-- “Optimistic” = everything is valid unless challenged
+- “Optimistic” means everything is valid unless challenged

 - Fraud-proofs step in if something looks wrong